 Many sociology majors take advantage of off-campus programs, both domestic and international.
-Students have been enrolled in both the Philadelphia Center and the Chicago Semester as well as in such international programs as those in England, Ireland, Scotland, Santiago, Dominican Republic and Queretaro, Mexico.
+Students have been enrolled in the Chicago Semester as well as in such international programs as those in England, Ireland, Scotland, Santiago, Dominican Republic and Queretaro, Mexico.
 The department strongly encourages students to avail themselves of these options, and we are ready to review the available course offerings to determine if they can count towards the sociology major or minor.
 In some instances, departmental credit will be granted for internship experiences in off-campus settings.